climate-action-kits/pxt-fwd-edu/gr6-glaciers-use.md

 hint~

 ## Use Step 3
-Take a look at the code below.
+Take a look at the code in the workspace below.
 What do you think it does?
 Make some predictions!

 ## Use Step 4
 The base plate represents Earth's surface and the solar sensor acts as the satellite, this project tracks the light levels being reflected onto different surfaces, like the ocean.
 The micro:bit is storing all of this information for us to analyze.